mideind/BinPackage/README.md

 [published in electronic form](https://bin.arnastofnun.is/gogn/mimisbrunnur/) by [*The Árni Magnússon Institute for Icelandic Studies*](https://arnastofnun.is).
 The database is
-released under the CC-BY 4.0 license, in CSV files having two main formats:
+released under the CC BY-SA 4.0 license, in CSV files having two main formats:
 *Sigrúnarsnið* (`SHsnid`) and *Kristínarsnið* (`Ksnid`).
 Sigrúnarsnið is more compact with 6 attributes for each word form.
 Kristínarsnið is newer and more detailed,